LanceHuang245/Zephyr/README.md

 - Theme settings with dynamic color support
 - Temperature unit switch (°C/°F)
 - Localization (l10n) support (English, Deutch, French, Spanish, Italian, Chinese)

+## Roadmap
+Visit the [Wiki](https://github.com/LanceHuang245/Zephyr/wiki) to see the features Zephyr is currently working to support.

 ## Usage
 1. Tap the search button in the top right corner to search for a city.
 Select a city to return to the main screen and save it to city list, or tap the location button to get weather data of your local city